CAMPUS ESCORT SERVICE

 For an emergency, call CSU Police by dialing 9-1-1 on any campus phone or utilize an emergency blue-light phone station.

 CSU is the first campus in the nation to integrate this new smartphone app to its collection of advanced student-safety technologies.
 The free app allows users to instantly notify campus police of a potential threat, and in the process the app transmits the user’s precise location and personal data back to police.
-Learn more about the Viking Shield app.
+Learn more about the Rave Guardian app.

 The University has a staff of 23 full-time accredited and armed police officers.
 In addition, our Police Department works diligently with outside agencies – including the Cleveland Police Department – to ensure the safety of everyone on our campus.
 The University has also added a patrol of police on horseback and a K9, named Rex, to the Campus Police Department.